W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ::: details Substituted
 The innocence of God is the true state of the mind of God’s Son.
 ²In the state of innocence your mind knows God, for God is not symbolic; God is Fact.
-³Knowing God’s Son as God’s son is, you realise that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
+³Knowing God’s Son as God’s son is, you realize that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
 ⁴The understanding of the innocent is truth.
 ⁵That is why the innocent’s altars are truly radiant.
 :::